shader-slang/slang/docs/proposals/006-artifact-container-format.md

 In order to access a file system via artifact, is as simple as adding a modification to the default handler to load the container, and to implement `expandChildren`, which will allow traversal of the container.
 In general the design is 'lazy' in design.
 Children are not expanded, unless requested, and files not decompressed unless required.
 The caching system also provides a caching mechanism such that a representation such as uncompressed blob can be associated with the artifact.

-Very little code is needed to support this behavior because the IExtFileArtifactRepresentation and the use of the ISlangFileSystemExt interface, mean it works using the existing mechanisms that are used.
+Very little code is needed to support this behavior because the IExtFileArtifactRepresentation and the use of the ISlangFileSystemExt interface, mean it works using the existing already used and tested mechanisms.

 It is a desired feature of the container format that it can be represented as 'file system', and have the option of being human readable where appropraite.
 Doing so allows